-Name of the position(s) and/or committee(s) Frequency of reporting to the board on forests- related issues Please explain Officer, Both assessing and managing forests-related risks and opportunities Quarterly The Senior Vice President, of Timberlands (SVP) guides the management of our timberlands at a company-level.
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on forests-related issues Please explain Other C-Suite Officer, please specify (Senior Vice President of Timberlands) Both assessing and managing forests-related risks and opportunities Quarterly The Senior Vice President, of Timberlands (SVP) guides the management of our timberlands at a company-level.
 Therefore, all updates from the SVP of Timberlands is related to our forest-related risks.
 Our Timberlands business segment is one of three business segments.
 We own or manage 11 million acres in the United States and and have licenses to an additional 14 million acres in Canada.
 The SVP is part of our senior management team.
 Under the guidance of the SVP of Timberlands, in addition to maximizing value from each acre, we have committed to certifying 100% of our timberlands to the SFI Forest Management Standard.
 The SVP of Timberlands shares business updates with and receives guidance from the Board at least quarterly.
-The SVP of timberlands updates the board on Climate-related risks twice a year.
-The Board receives an annual update on SFI/PEFC certification performance.
-Please select <not Applicable&gt;</not <not Applicable &gt;</not
+The SVP of timberlands updates the board on climate-related risks twice a year.
+The Board receives an annual update on SFI/PEFC certification performance which is our main mechanism for managing forestry-related risks.